sbhowmik7/PSSEcompare/README.md

 # PSSEcompare
 <b>DESCRIPTION:</b>
-Compares PSS®E sav or raw files using python and output difference in excel or py files.This is the commandline version based on [Gridcompare] (http://www.whit.com.au/gridcompare/) with the added fuctionality to include raw files as inputs to be compared.
+Compares PSS®E sav or raw files using python and output difference in excel or py files.This is the commandline version based on [Gridcompare] (http://www.whit.com.au/gridcompare/) with the added fuctionality to include raw files as inputs.

+*Please see the pyV27 branch for the PSS®E 33 specific version which uses a much faster version of xlsxwriter and does not have memory issues for really large differential files*

 <b>HISTORY:</b>
 While trying to compare various PSS®E files I found that Gridcompare kept crashing and it was getting to be a pain